atharvalade/AirSpace_ETHDenver/README.md

 ## 📧 Contact

-For questions or support, please contact the AirSpace team at [contact@airspace.xyz](mailto:contact@airspace.xyz).
+For questions or support, please contact me at ladeatharva@gmail.com

 ---

-Built with ❤️ at ETHDenver 2024
+Built with ❤️ at ETHDenver 2025